koiosdigital/protobufs/README.md

 ### Adding New Device Types

 1. Create a new proto file in `proto/devices/` (or extend `device_common.proto` if the command is shared).
-2. Allocate Ringbahn `message_id` values for the new payloads and document them in `docs/PROTOCOL.md`.
-3. Create a `.options` file for nanopb settings that matches the package name (`ringbahn.v1`).
+2. Create a `.options` file for nanopb settings that matches the package name (`ringbahn.v1`).
-4. Update this README and the protocol docs so integrators know which IDs map to which payloads.
+3. Update this README and the protocol docs to describe the new device's messages.

 ### Breaking Changes